goodnekk/Peer-Parts/about.md

 *Peer Parts* relies primarily on an open source CAD system that allows anyone to contribute, share and manufacture parts and assemblies.
 ![parametric](images/parametric.png "parametric")

-Rather than using a regular [grid](https://en.wikipedia.org/wiki/Grid_(graphic_design))-like pattern to design parts, the system defines parts as **procedural** elements.
+Rather than using a regular grid-like pattern to design parts, the system defines parts as **procedural** elements.
 This means objects are stored not only as their geometry and dimensions, but also their structure and semantics.
-This makes it easy to find [homology](https://en.wikipedia.org/wiki/Homology_(biology)) or isomorphism between parts.
+This makes it easy to find homology or isomorphism between parts.
 In order to find parts that fit together, instead of having to search for a certain piece visually by hand, the software computationally finds fitting parts in the network.

 ![interfaces](images/assemblyNetwork.png "interfaces")